Key Details

 Overview

-We are delivering the redevelopment of the Albert Park pit building to meet the contemporary requirements to host the Formula 1 Australian Grand Prix and maximise its use by the community throughout the rest of the year.
+We are delivering the redevelopment of the Albert Park pit building to meet the contemporary requirements of hosting the Formula 1 Australian Grand Prix and to maximise its use by the community throughout the rest of the year.

-To ensure the of the Albert Park pit building redevelopment is fit for a world-class spectacle during the Formula 1 Australian Grand Prix, the new facility will include:
+To ensure the Albert Park pit building redevelopment is also fit for a world-class event during the Formula 1 Australian Grand Prix, the new facility will include:

 The Victorian Government is committed to ensuring the Formula 1 Australian Grand Prix continues to be a world class event.

-It is currently contemplated that any work to the Albert Park pit building will commence following the 2026 Formula 1 Australian Grand Prix event and continue until the end of the 2028 event.
+Initial investigation works by head contractor, Icon, are already underway with demolition works to begin after the 2026 Formula 1 Australian Grand Prix event and continue until the end of the 2028 event.
 Works will not affect the running of the event.

-For more information, please see our Frequently Asked Questions (FAQs) in the tab above.
+For more information, see our Investigation works and Frequently Asked Questions (FAQs) in the tabs above.

 The project is a partnership between Development Victoria, the Australian Grand Prix Corporation, Parks Victoria, the State Sport Centres Trust and the Department of Jobs, Skills, Industry and Regions (DJSIR).
 Development Victoria is delivering the project on behalf of DJSIR.